-From the assessment until now it would be clear to an investor that the only key operating and profit generating asset owned by IST group is the IT/ITeS SEZ property (Unitech Infospace Sector 21) in Gurgaon, which is currently being managed by Brookfield.
-The property is in one of the good location in Gurgaon at Old Delhi Road and enjoys good marketability.
+From the assessment until now it would be clear to an investor that the only key operating and profit-generating asset owned by IST group is the IT/ITeS SEZ property (Unitech Infospace Sector 21) in Gurgaon, which is currently being managed by Brookfield.
+The property is in one of the good locations in Gurgaon at Old Delhi Road and enjoys good marketability.

 The revenue share of IST Group from the property (through Gurgaon Infospace Ltd) is ₹74.5 cr.
 As per the general commercial real estate industry standards, the commercial lease transactions include escalation of rentals by about 12-15% every 3 years.
 In a property with multiple tenants, it might lead to about 4-5% rental escalation every year.
 Therefore, it can be assumed that in case Brookfield is able to maintain the property in a good condition and the marketability of the property remains intact, then the rental income from the SEZ building would be able to increase by 4-5% every year.

-Moreover, from valuation point of view, the commercial properties usually sell between 8-10% of rental yields.
+Moreover, from a valuation point of view, the commercial properties usually sell between 8-10% of rental yields.
 Assuming 9% rental yield, the 28% stake of Gurgaon Infospace Ltd in the SEZ project “Unitech Infospace Sector 21” which leads to annual rental income of ₹74.5 cr., can be assessed at about ₹827 cr.
 (74.5 / 0.09).
-If realized, then the tax aspect on this valuation would differ according to the manner in which the transaction is structured.
+If this valuation is realized, then the tax aspect on it would differ according to the manner in which the transaction is structured.
 With the tax experts’ advise, the transaction (property sale/shares sale) might be structured with minimal tax impact.

 Overall Net Asset Valuation of IST Ltd